 For example, if 6 of your 8 engineers are ‘senior mechanical engineers’, but only 2 of them are aerodynamics experts, it doesn’t help allocating the other 4 on your new airplane remodeling project, although they share their designation.
 Niche allocation is a key factor to building your brand identity specialty when it comes to delivery outcomes.

 With complete visibility of your capacity levels, you can now go on to forecast your demands in more detail.
 This is really the crux of diligent resource capacity planning.
 Forecast your resources in comparison to work demand in detail.
 Start by breaking down ongoing projects and pipeline projects on the basis of core tasks, through which you can also see resource requirements, dependencies and risks involved.
 Now you can divide the roles and responsibilities that are required to fulfill the task demands and also determine the skill sets required.

 So if your on-going renovation project needs 100% commitment of your core architecture team, but you only have 50% availability, you have to choose one of the following solutions.

 B. Reallocate/ hire more hands and make sure 100% availability is there.

 C. Postpone the project until you reach appropriate capacity.

-Each situation impacts demand of resources ( and in turn the plan for their capacity) differently and thus changes the course of project budget/timelines.
+Each situation impacts the demand of resources ( and in turn the plan for their capacity) differently and thus changes the course of project budget/timelines.
 But when you know the course of this action, a few months in advance, it can make a world of difference to your resource capacity planning process.

 Is your resource planning process fulfilling the above criteria or does it encompass a different strategy?
-If you think you are not giving it the importance it deserves, the right Resource Management tool is a click away.
+If you think you are not giving it the importance it deserves, the right Capacity Planning tool is a click away.
 Saviom gives you enterprise-wide project visibility and accurate FTE allocation options.
 Generate reports, schedule-reschedule on the go, track individual skill sets and competency levels of employees and achieve more projects with lesser resources.